Graduate Catalog

 Professional Administrator License Courses

 Note: The following courses are offered on campus only.
 Each course listed below has an off-campus equivalent with a 600-level number.
-You can find the full list of all courses (on campus and off), plus electives, on the Department of Educational Leadership courses page in this catalog.
+Not all courses will be offered every semester.

 EDAD 520 Organizational Leadership for Equity, Inclusion, and Justice